DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 two similar functions for a rectangular rug.
 While that will look like more code than we needed, it will pay off when we add circles and start talking about abstraction.

+But wait a minute, why do we have `cost` in two different places?
+Those are actually two completely separate variables, in what we call different scopes.
+Every function starts a new **scope**, which is a way to set a new group of variables it knows about.
+A function knows about all the variables in any scope outside of it, as well as all the variables it declares.
+However, the variables that get declared _inside_ the function aren't visible further out.
+This neatly allows each function to do its own work without stepping on the toes of other functions!
+Also, the base level of every file is its own scope.

 ```python
 def compute_square_rug():